About Russian and Slavic

-The B.A. in Modern Languages, Literatures, and Cultures offers a major in Russian and minors in Russian and Ukrainian.
-Students gain a strong proficiency in Russian, with courses ranging from elementary to advanced Russian, and a thorough grounding in Ukrainian, with elementary and intermediate Ukrainian courses.
+Studying Russian and Slavic in the Department of Modern Languages and Linguistics at Florida State University provides students with a strong proficiency in Russian, with courses ranging from elementary to advanced Russian, and a thorough grounding in Ukrainian, with elementary and intermediate Ukrainian courses.

-The major and minor also offer wide-ranging surveys of the cultures, folklores, and literatures of the Slavic world, from Russia and Ukraine to the Balkans.
-Culture, folklore, and literature courses are taught in English translation as well as in Russian.
+The language track also offers wide-ranging surveys of the customs, folklores, and literatures of the Slavic world, from Russia and Ukraine to the Balkans.
+Courses are taught in English translation as well as in Russian.

-[EFFECTIVE FALL 2025]
+[EFFECTIVE FALL 2025]:*

 Russian Major (30 hours total)